Unboxed-Software/solana-course/content/bump-seed-canonicalization.md

 Take some time to review at least one program and ensure that all PDA derivations and checks are using the canonical bump.

 Remember, if you find a bug or exploit in somebody else's program, please alert them!
 If you find one in your own program, be sure to patch it right away.

+## Completed the lab?

+Push your changes to GitHub and [tell us what you thought of this lesson](https://form.typeform.com/to/IPH0UGz7#answers-lesson=d3f6ca7a-11c8-421f-b7a3-d6c08ef1aa8b)!